- Geotechnical engineer

-Geological engineer (oil sand projects): A geological engineer working for oil and sand projects is responsible for designing open pit walls, mine waste dumps and sam structures used for the construction of oil and sand mining.
-A geological engineer also analyzes the slope stability, seepage and hydraulic separation on dam structures.
+Geological Engineer (Oil Sand Projects): A geological engineer working for oil and sand projects is responsible for designing open pit walls, mine waste dumps and dam structures used for the construction of oil and sand mining.
+A geological engineer also analyses the slope stability, seepage and hydraulic separation on dam structures.

 What is the workplace/work environment of Geotechnical engineer like?

 The most exciting thing about the geotechnical engineering industry is that it keeps moving forward.
-As a geotechnical engineer, one might be working in an office or at a construction site or could be involved in supervising and checking work on construction sites when facilities are being built or closed.
+Geotechnical engineering projects require working in an office or at a construction site or could be involved in supervising and checking work on construction sites when facilities are being built or closed.
 Since geotechnical engineering is a crucial part of the world’s construction system, hence one will have a good level of job security.
 Depending on the work culture of a particular firm, one will be required to dress appropriately, which could range from office casuals to formals to safety gear when on-site.

 Does Geotechnical engineer require travelling?

 A geotechnical engineer works on a full-time basis.
-Initially, in private sectors, he/she is recruited on a provisional basis and is assigned permanent status after successful completion of 6 months training employment.
+Initially, in private sectors, he/she is recruited on a provisional basis and is assigned permanent status after successful completion of six months training employment.

 Presence in Geographical Area

 The major working construction plant organisations are situated in cities like Narora, Rajasthan, Kakrapar, Tarapur, Kaiga, and Kudankulam.
+Thus, these cities provide ample amount of Geotechnical Engineering vacancies.
 New construction plants have been made in New Delhi, Bhimpur, Mahi Banswara, Chutka, Mithi Virdi, Kovvada, Jaitapur, Kalpakkam.
 These are the major construction sites that work as a hub for geotechnical engineer and scientists.
 Although, many private construction industries have been set up in big cities which recruit a wide range of geotechnical engineer.

-Time pressure is considered moderate in the case of geotechnical engineers.
+Time pressure is considered moderate in the case of geotech engineering career.
 Depending upon the work requirement and schedules assigned by the authorities, a geotechnical engineer is required to work in certain shifts.
 Usually, most of the time, employers work in day shifts within regular working hours.
 However, sometimes they are required to work overtime or at night shift depending upon the project deadlines and its importance.

-The working hours will depend on which part of the projects one is assigned.
-If a person is involved in project management or design, research, and development, he/she typically works from 9 am to 5 pm.
+The working hours will depend on which part of the geotechnical engineering projects one is assigned.
+If a person is involved in project management or design, research, and development, he or she typically works from 9 am to 5 pm.
 A person may also sometimes need to attend conferences or travel abroad to meet with partners or visit sites.
 While those working in processing or a power station will experience a different work environment since these facilities run on a 24-hour schedule.
-One might be required to work on a seven-day rota, including weekends, evenings, and nights.
+One might be required to work on a seven-day routine, including weekends, evenings, and nights.